A Final Voyage On Portugal’s The Presidential Train

 A Second Farewell For The Presidential Train

-To say it was a privilege to be guests on this luxurious train journey would be an understatement, but the whole thing felt even more poignant after stepping on board and learning that we would be on one of the Presidential Train’s final trips (for a second time in it’s storied history).
+To say it was a privilege to be guests on this luxurious train journey would be an understatement, but the whole thing felt even more so after learning that we would be on one of the Presidential Train’s final trips (for a second time in it’s storied history).

 A little backstory.

 In 1970, the Presidential Train carried the body of Portugal dictator António de Oliveira Salazar, following his death, to his hometown of Vimiero.
-That was its farewell trip and would have been the end of the story, had the train not been restored in the 2010s by a Portuguese entrepeneur, Gonçalo Castel-Branco, to take a new list of guests on a world class culinary tour to the Douro Valley.
+That was its farewell trip and would have been the end of the story, had the train not been restored in the 2010s by Portuguese entrepreneur, Gonçalo Castel-Branco, to take a new generation of guests on a world class culinary tour to the Douro Valley.

 For 6 1/2 years starting in 2016, the train welcomed world class chefs and lucky passengers on daily weekend trips from Porto to Quinta do Vesuvio and back.

-On October 29, 2022, The Presidential Train welcomed 6 of the best Portuguese chefs to come aboard and create an unforgettable final dining experience.
+On October 29, 2022, The Presidential Train will welcome an astonishing six of the best Portuguese chefs to come aboard and create one final unforgettable dining experience.
 The train will then pull into Sao Bento station one last time and return, indefinitely (because who can say forever), to the National Railway Museum as part of its permanent exhibition.

-Our own journey took place on September 11th, just a month and a few trips before the final farewell.
+Our own journey took place on September 11th, just a few trips before the final farewell.

 Bringing The Presidential Train Back To Life

-As he tells it, “at dinner that night when I tried to share what I had seen with my family and said, ‘we must have an idea for this train!’ to which my 10-year-old daughter replied, ‘why don’t we make a restaurant on it?”
+As he tells it, “at dinner that night when I tried to share what I had seen with my family and said, ‘we must have an idea for this train!,’ my 10-year-old daughter replied, ‘why don’t we make a restaurant on it?”

-That idea stuck, and after years of restoration, pitching the idea to investors, partners, chefs and purveyors of Portugal’s finest products, permission to run the train on the historic Douro Valley line was secured and The Presidential Train was reborn.
+That idea stuck, and after years of planning, restoration work, pitching the idea to investors, partners, chefs and purveyors of Portugal’s finest products, permission to run the train on the historic Douro Valley line was secured and The Presidential Train was reborn.

 Returning To A Different Era Of Travel